- AED Accessories

 - AED Maintenance

-An IP rating, or Ingress Protection Rating, is a system of classifying the degree of protection against both dirt and liquid contamination in electrical goods.
+An IP rating, or Ingress Protection Rating, classifies the degrees of protection against both solids and liquids in electrical enclosures.

-The term Rescue Ready means that the AED is ready to be used straight from the box.
-There is no need to install batteries or connect electrode pads.
+The term Rescue Ready means that the AED is able to be used straight out of the box without any setting up or plugging in of electrodes (Pads), batteries.

-Biphasic energy means that the shock is delivered in two directions, whereas Monophasic energy means that the shock is delivered in one direction.
-Most AED’s are Biphasic as this technology has been proven to be more effective than monophasic.
+Biphasic energy is delivered in two directions, whereas Monophasic energies are delivered in one direction.
+Almost all AED’s are Biphasic as the technology is proven to be far more effective.

 Ventricular fibrillation (VF);